NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 {{% /notice %}}

 Check the difference between the two files.
 How many differences did you find?
-Put it in your file!
+Put it in the file you made!

 {{% notice tip %}}